-NEW YORK : Oil prices rose more than 1 per cent on Thursday on expectations that global demand will strengthen as top oil importer China reopens its economy and on positive U.S. economic data.
+NEW YORK : Oil prices rose about 2 per cent on Thursday on expectations that global demand will strengthen as top oil importer China reopens its economy and on positive U.S. economic data.

 That was short of forecasts for a 1 million barrel rise, though the EIA says crude stocks are at their highest since June 2021.